doris2018/AutoExpress/README.md

 •	Back-end implemented RESTful APIs based on the Spring MVC model and Spring Boot framework.

-•	Backend implemented RESTful APIs based on the Spring MVC model and Spring Boot framework.

 •	MySQL database schemas design and operated with Hibernate framework.

 •	Integrated testing funtions with Postman.